-New research suggests that people who are obese can enjoy good cardiovascular health as long as they keep physically fit.
+New research suggests that people with obesity can enjoy good cardiovascular health as long as they keep physically fit.
 Also, for those with severe obesity, keeping fit may be just as important as losing weight.

 “You can get fit,” explains study leader Jennifer L. Kuk, who is an associate professor from the School of Kinesiology and Health Science at York University in Toronto, Canada, “without losing weight and have health benefits.”